I am a Board Certified Physical Therapist. Prior to acquiring my license for therapy, I was a certified personal trainer.

 The Muscles Involved

 There really aren't any secrets or magic potions in building a big, thick, muscular chest.
-Development is basically a result of due diligence, incorporating variety into your workout, using predominantly compound exercises for the most part, and training with heavier weights and lets not forget keeping good form.
-Obviously if you have a goal, you have to have a plan in place.
-Part of your plan should include multiple use of a particular apparatus in developing both pectoralis major and minor muscles.
-For example, you should always follow your flat bench press with an incline or decline press movement, either with barbell or dumbbells.
+Development is basically a result of due diligence, incorporating variety into your workout, using predominantly compound exercises, for the most part, training with heavier weights, and let's not forget, keeping good form.
+Obviously, if you have a goal, you have to have a plan in place.
+Part of your plan should include multiple uses of a particular apparatus in developing both pectoralis major and minor muscles.
+For example, you should always follow your flat bench press with an incline or decline press movement, either with barbells or dumbbells.
 Make it a habit so you do not leave your lower or upper chest out of a workout.
 The lower pectorals give your chest that thick, full look, so you should definitely include one lower pectoral exercise per workout.
-Below are some lower chest exercises that you should consider incorporating in your workouts, if you are not already doing so.
+Below are some lower chest exercises that you should consider incorporating into your workouts if you are not already doing so.

 Parallel Bar Dips

-This exercise can easily be done on a Roman chair or any apparatus in the gym or even in the comfort of your own home on a chair or bench, if you do not have the fitness equipment or a gym membership.
+This exercise can easily be done on a Roman chair, any apparatus in the gym, or even in the comfort of your own home on a chair or bench if you do not have the fitness equipment or a gym membership.
 Seated dips are more beneficial for those not strong enough to push their own body weight.
-You use your own body weight to develop lower chest muscles.
+You use your own bodyweight to develop lower chest muscles.
 Understand that this exercise also incorporates and is used to strengthen and build your tricep muscles and the anterior deltoid muscles as well as your pecs.
 So it really wouldn't be a good idea to perform them after a shoulder or arm/tricep routine.
-Firmly grip the bars or end of chair with your arms extended, but not locked, supporting your body weight.
-Bend your knees, crossing your ankles behind you and lean forward slightly.
+Firmly grip the bars or end of the chair with your arms extended but not locked, supporting your body weight.
+Bend your knees, crossing your ankles behind you, and lean forward slightly.
 Lower your body weight by bending your arms until you can feel the stretch in your chest.
 Squeeze your chest when you push your weight back up.
-Seasoned and more stronger athletes will strap additional weights around their waist with a welt belt for added weight/resistance.
+Seasoned and stronger athletes will strap additional weights around their waist with a welt belt for added weight/resistance.